-At King James Academy, we understand the responsibility to educate our pupils on e-Safety Issues; teaching them the appropriate behaviours and critical thinking skills to enable them to remain both safe and legal when using the internet and related technologies, in and beyond the context of the classroom.
+At KJAR, we understand the responsibility to educate our pupils on e-Safety Issues; teaching them the appropriate behaviours and critical thinking skills to enable them to remain both safe and legal when using the internet and related technologies, in and beyond the context of the classroom.

 If you feel like someone has acted inappropriately towards you online via any form of social media you should report it.
 Each of the main social media applications have 'report abuse' buttons which you can use but you can also contact the Child Exploitation and Online Protection centre (CEOP) using the link below:

-Should you want further information regarding the support offered at King James Academy, please contact the Designated Safeguarding Team or your Head of Year.
+Should you want further information regarding the support offered at KJAR, please contact the Designated Safeguarding Team or your Head of Year.